 Occasionally there will be a time when my husband agrees that a couple seems nice and maybe we should try to get to know them and hang out.
 Then we think about the details of how an endeavor like this would pan out.
 Should we ask if they want to do a play date?
 This could work.
 We met because our kids are in the same swimming/dance/Gymboree/music (insert your expensive child experience class here) class.
 But, you don’t want to use your child as a crutch in your efforts.
 Plus in reality its the adults you want to see.
 Should you ask them out to dinner?
 Whoa, that’s forward.
 You don’t want to come off too strong and scare them off.
 Then there is the “We are going to the zoo/park/mall (large populated area that is easy to “lose” someone in) this weekend.
 Maybe if you aren’t doing anything we could meet up there?” tactic.
 Safe.
 Social.
 No pressure.
 No bad feelings if things aren’t reciprocal.
 If things get awkward you can say its nap time or “its been a long day for the kids” or your gout is acting up.

-This is too hard.
+Anyway, I suppose what I am trying to say is that relationships can be hard work at the best of times.
 So I say, Babe, let’s just watch Hell’s Kitchen in our PJ’s while eating cookies and pray that our kids stay asleep, it’s almost 10 o’clock.